john30/ebusd/src/tools/README.md

 Usage: ebuspicloader [OPTION...]
 PORT
 A tool for loading firmware to the eBUS adapter PIC.

+  -a, --arbdel=NANOS         set arbitration delay to NANOS ns (0-3500 in steps
+                             of 250, default 100, since firmware 20211120)
   -d, --dhcp                 set dynamic IP address via DHCP -f, --flash=FILE           flash the FILE to the device -i, --ip=IP                set fix IP address (e.g. 192.168.0.10)